redis/docs/content/commands/hincrbyfloat/index.md

 If the field does not exist, it is set to `0` before performing the operation.
 An error is returned if one of the following conditions occur:

-* The field contains a value of the wrong type (not a string).
+* The key contains a value of the wrong type (not a hash).
 * The current field content or the specified increment are not parsable as a double precision floating point number.